We ask you, humbly, to help us.

 The courts' rulings have either legalized SSM in the state or have required the state to recognize marriages performed out-of-state, or both.
 However, almost all of these court decisions have been stayed pending appeals to a U.S. Circuit Court of Appeal or, in the case of lawsuits in state courts, to the state Supreme Court.

 Such a lawsuit was filed in North Dakota on MAY-26.
 It may be a largely symbolic act.
-This is because another case may be decided in the Supreme Court which affects the entire country before the District Court in North Dakota can rule.
+This is because another case may be decided in the Supreme Court which affects the entire country before the District Court in North Dakota has a chance to rule.
 Also a decision by the U.S. 8th Circuit Court of Appeals for a nearby state could be sufficiently broad to require North Dakota to abandon its opposition to SSM.
-Only time will tell.

 An earlier practice of enclosing the word marriage in quotation marks, as in referring to a same-sex "marriage" appears to be fading from use.

-The term "gay marriage" is rapidly fading in favor of "same-sex marriage."
+The term "gay marriage" is fading in favor of "same-sex marriage."

 The latter is a more inclusive term.
-Most same-sex marriages are composed of two women and two men.
+Most same-sex marriages are composed of two women or two men.
 However, some include one or two bisexuals.

 The Due Process and Equal Protection clauses of the 14th Amendment to the U.S. Constitution require that the federal and state governments treat the American people equally.
 When the U.S. Supreme Court issued its ruling that legalized interracial marriage (Loving v.
 Virginia (1967), it found that all of the anti-miscegenation state laws were unconstitutional and void because they violated the 14 Amendment.
 The District Court decisions on SSM since mid-2013 have also been decided on the basis of the 14th Amendment.
 More details.

-The conservative-liberal conflict could be resolved through dialogue, but none appears to be taking place.
+The conservative-liberal conflict could be resolved through dialogue, but little or none appears to be taking place.

 Mark Joseph Stern of Slate.com rejects this belief.
 He suggests that people are hardwired for empathy, particularly towards people that they know.
 During the past decade a very large percentage of the lesbian, gay, bisexual and transgender (LGBT) community has come out of "the closet" and revealed their sexual orientation and/or their gender identity to friends, family and beyond.
 Stern writes: